hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

       handles, as well as by extremes with *Auto Clamped* handles.

-      The mode also tends to overshoot and oscillate more with fully *Automatic* handles in some cases (see the right end of the image above).
+      The mode also tends to overshoot and oscillate more with fully *Automatic* handles in some cases (see the image above).
 So it is recommended to use *Auto Clamped* by default, and only switch to *Automatic* handles in places where this is desired behavior.
       That effect can also be reduced by adding in-between keys.

       .. tip::